-Give the Spekulatius a try if here during Advent, simply because the flavour is really quite distinctive.
-But I wouldn’t recommend this seasonal biscuit as a suitable gift for taking home.
+Consider giving the Spekulatius a try if here during Advent, simply because the flavour is really quite distinctive.
+However, I wouldn’t recommend this seasonal biscuit as a suitable gift for taking home.
 The dough doesn’t rise much, leaving them quite brittle and fragile.
 So they might not survive the journey in one piece.